How to Use the Linux rsync Command to Streamline Remote File Synchronization

 To create these directories, follow these commands:

-mkdir original
+cd mkdir original mkdir duplicate

 touch original/file{1..3}